robert-hardy/statistical_inference/PITCHME.md

 ---
 ### A coin example

+---

 A coin is tossed twice and shows two heads.

----

-I was hoping for something like:

 > Given the data, I’m less persuaded that the coin is fair.